 About DPAC

-The West Vancouver District Parent Advisory Council (WVDPAC) is an advisory body of parent volunteers from all West Vancouver public schools.
-Together, we promote parental views to the West Vancouver Board of Education and work with the West Vancouver School District to build the learning environment we want for our children.
+The West Vancouver District Parent Advisory Council (WVDPAC) is an advisory body of parent volunteers enrolled in West Vancouver public schools.
+We collaborate with the West Vancouver Board of Education and the School District to share parental perspectives and contribute to creating a positive and supportive learning environment for our children.

-ARRIVE EARLY: There is no parking available by the ILC on the school grounds due to construction, please park on the side streets along Inglewood and Mathers
+ARRIVE EARLY: There is no parking available by the ILC on the school grounds please park on available side street parking along Inglewood.

 CHECK IN: When you arrive you will be asked to check in with a DPAC Exec.
 You will be asked what school you are from, and your role (Chair, DPAC Rep, Parent/Guardian of a child currently enrolled in WV) or who you are representing if attending in lieu of your Chair or DPAC Rep as an added safeguard to ensure the identification of attendees on school grounds.